November 2016 Volume 3, Issue 2November 03, 2016

 “We are extremely grateful for the GE Foundation’s support of OBAT and its expansion to local community health centers,” said Colleen Labelle, MSN, RN, director of BMC’s OBAT program.
 “Health care providers are on the front lines of the opioid epidemic, and with the help of this grant, we will be able to train everyone—from the person who picks up the phone to the physician—on how to effectively help people struggling with substance addiction get into treatment.”

 The foods we eat have a significant impact on our health, which is the basic tenant behind The Teaching Kitchen.
 The Teaching Kitchen has become a widely recognized resource for teaching healthy cooking to BMC patients.
 Now, as part of BMC’s clinical campus redesign, The Teaching Kitchen has moved to a bigger space in the new Yawkey building cafeteria to cater to a larger number of patients, visitors and staff.

 Patients will have access five days a week to cooking classes that target specific diagnoses and conditions including diabetes, cardiac health, cancer care, and weight management.
 Classes for children and teens have also been added to teach patients in BMC’s pediatric cardiology and weight management programs the importance of good nutrition.

 In addition to patient classes, Burg has incorporated staff wellness sessions that include team building exercises, cooking instruction, and competitions.
-The Demonstration Kitchen is also working to partner with local chefs to teach guest classes.
+The Teaching Kitchen is also working to partner with local chefs to teach guest classes.